RobertoRuizR/GBTD_litrev_traitcat_cleaning/README.md

 This repository is a work in progress maintained by Roberto A. Ruiz-Ramírez.
 If you have any questions or inquiries regarding the use of this document, please write to: [roberto.ruiz\@posgrado.ecologia.edu.mx](mailto:roberto.ruiz@posgrado.ecologia.edu.mx)

+A detailed report of the data, methodology, and references used can be found in the following [Quarto document](https://robertoruizr.github.io/GBTD_litrev_traitcat_cleaning/).

 ## File organization

 In order to document the data manipulation pipeline, the files obtained and produced were organized in several folders: